learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 }
 ```

-Note that we are using the closure you just added as a property and pass the newly created Pokemon as an argument, so the last step now will be to define the closure inside `PokedexTableViewController` and append the new Pokemon to our array.
+Note that we are calling the closure that was just added as a property and pass the newly created Pokemon as an argument, so the final step now will be to define the closure inside `PokedexTableViewController` and append the new Pokemon to our array there.

 Open `PokedexTableViewController.swift` and update `prepare(for segue: UIStoryboardSegue, sender: Any?)` to look like this: